-Furthermore, the Group operates and holds assets in the United Kingdom and in Switzerland, both of which are outside the Eurozone.
-It is therefore exposed to foreign currency risks and in particular to the risk of currency fluctuation in connection with exchange rate between the euro, on the one hand, and the pound sterling and the Swiss franc, on the other.
-The Group's strategy for hedging foreign currency risk in investments in non-euro currencies does not necessarily lean towards a full hedge of this risk.
-In fact, the Group is opened to assess different hedging strategies allowing the Group to have significant positions not covered.
+Furthermore, the Group operates and holds assets in the United Kingdom, Switzerland, Denmark, Sweden and Poland, all of which are outside the Eurozone.
+It is therefore exposed to foreign currency risks and in particular to the risk of currency fluctuation in connection with exchange rate between the euro, on the one hand, and the pound sterling, the Swiss franc, the Danish krone, the Swedish krona and the Polish zloty, respectively, on the other.
+The Group's strategy for hedging foreign currency risk in investments in non-euro currencies does not necessarily attempt to fully hedge this risk and tends towards a balanced hedge of this risk.
+In fact, the Group is open to assessing different hedging strategies, including allowing the Group to have significant positions not covered.
 These different hedging strategies might be implemented over a reasonable period depending on the market and the prior assessment of the effect of the hedge.
 Hedging arrangements can be instrumented via derivatives or borrowings in local currency, which act as a natural hedge.

 The majority of the Group's transactions are denominated in euro.
-However, as of 31 December 2019 the contributions to the Group's income in a functional currency other than the euro amounted to €98,528 thousand (9% of the Group's operating income) (€65,209 thousand representing 7.3% of the Group's operating income as of 31 December 2018).
-As of 31 December 2019, the contributions to the Group's total assets in a functional currency other than the euro amounted to €2,184,227 thousand (17% of the Group's total assets) (€789,685 thousand representing 15.4% of the Group's total assets as of 31 December 2018).
-The volatility in the exchange rate between the euro, and, respectively, the pound sterling and the Swiss franc may have negative consequences on the Group, affecting its overall performance, business, results in operations, financial condition and cash flows.
+However, as of 31 December 2020 the contributions to the Group's income in a functional currency other than the euro amounted to $\notin$ 278,806 thousand (18% of the Group's operating income) ( $\notin$ 98,528 thousand representing 9% of the Group's operating income as of 31 December 2019, restated).
+As of 31 December 2020, the contributions to the Group's total assets in a functional currency other than the euro amounted to $\notin$ 6,140,854 thousand (25% of the Group's total assets) ( $\notin$ 2,191,501 thousand representing 17% of the Group's total assets as of 31 December 2019, restated).
+The volatility in the exchange rate between the euro, and, respectively, the pound sterling, the Swiss franc, the Danish krone, the Swedish krona and the Polish zloty may have negative consequences on the Group, affecting its overall performance, business, results in operations, financial condition and cash flows.

-As of 31 March 2020, the estimated sensitivity of the consolidated income statement and of the consolidated equity to a 10% change (increase or decrease) in the exchange rate of the main currencies in which the Group operates with regard to the rate in effect at year-end is as follows:
+As of 31 December 2020, the estimated sensitivity of the consolidated operating income and of the consolidated equity to a 10% change (increase) in the exchange rate of the main currencies in which the Group operated with regard to the rate in effect as of 31 December 2020 was as follows:

-+ 10% - 10%
++ 10%

-Functional currency Income Equity (1) Income Equity (1)
+Functional currency Operating Income Equity (1)

-(in thousands of €)
+r unctionar currency (in thousands of €)

-GBP (386) (23,442) 472 28,651

-CHF (2,821) (72,951) 3,448 89,162
+GBP (13,122) (166,077)

+CHF (12,497) (69,846)

+DKK - (31,711)